pyepye/django-magiclink/README.md

 MAGICLINK_LOGIN_VERIFY_URL = 'magiclink:login_verify'

 # If an email address has been added to the unsubscribe table but is also
-# assocaited with a Django user, should a login email be sent
+# associated with a Django user, should a login email be sent
 MAGICLINK_IGNORE_UNSUBSCRIBE_IF_USER = False

+# By default, the sign in e-mail is sent from the DEFAULT_FROM_EMAIL. set
+# this if you would like to override the from e-mail.
+MAGICLINK_FROM_EMAIL = 'custom@email.com'
 ```

 ## Magic Link cleanup